guigrpa/storyboard/README.md

 // ...
 ```

 Maybe you noticed that the `trace` call does not produce any output.
-See [Log filtering](#log-filtering) below to understand why.
+See [Log filtering](#log-filtering) to understand why.

 ### Sources